 8. Create an Online Presence for Your Music Label

 Every successful business needs to establish an online presence, and your music label is no exception.
 It costs nothing to create an online presence.
 Start by opening an email account for your indie label and establishing a social media presence with profiles on platforms like Facebook, Twitter and Instagram.

-You also can create a professional website, registering a domain that ties back into your brand.
+You also can create a professional website by registering a domain that ties back into your brand.
 While you can upgrade to an engaging and even interactive web page, you don’t have to start with a fancy website to create an effective online presence.